-LIFE IS STRANGE Makes NYC Premiere at Quad Cinema, Now thru 1/30
+LIFE IS STRANGE to Make NYC Premiere at Quad Cinema, 1/24-30

 The deep cultural content and vivid human elements of pre-Holocaust Europe are exquisitely portrayed in Life Is Strange, a film that documents, through childhood memories of survivors, the vibrant life of Jewish families before the war.